paul-ollis/vim-vpe/docs/api/api.vpe.rst

             strings.
         *once*
             If True then the callback will only ever be invoked once.
+        *cleanup*
+            If supplied then this is callable taking no arguments.
+            It is invoked to perform any special clean up actions when the function is no longer referenced.
+        *meta*
+            Arbitrary meta-data to be stored in the Callback's `meta` attribute.
         *kwargs*
             Additional info to store with the callback.
 This is used by subclasses - see 'MapCallback' for an example.